-Credits for all coursework, including final term courses, independent study, correspondence, distance education, and transfer coursework, must be recorded on the candidate's Indiana University transcript prior to the degree conferral deadline.
-Note that, even after transfer transcripts have been received at Indiana University - Bloomington, it can sometimes take several months for those grades to be posted to the student's IU transcript.
-Therefore, students should request that official transcripts be sent to IU immediately after completing coursework at any other campus.
+Credits for all coursework, including final term courses, independent study, correspondence, distance education, and transfer courses, must be recorded on the candidate's Indiana University transcript prior to the degree conferral deadline.
+Note that, even after transfer transcripts have been received at IU Bloomington, it can sometimes take several months for those grades to be posted to the student's IU transcript.
+Therefore, students should request that official transcripts be sent to IU immediately after completing coursework at any non-IU institution.